miknab/EuclidEmulator/README.md

 Authors:   M. Knabenhans & J. Stadel<br/>
 Date:      May 2018<br/>
-Reference: Knabenhans et al., 2018, arXiv pre-print<br/>
+Reference: Knabenhans et al., 2018, arXiv pre-print (submitted)<br/>

 ## Description
 EuclidEmulator is a tool for rapid and accurate estimation of the